 Chewy candy is a given because it gets stuck in between teeth.
 But hard candy isn’t an ideal substitute for your sweet tooth.
 Though it doesn’t get stuck in the teeth, it releases sugar into your mouth the entire time it’s dissolving.
 Harmful oral bacteria feed on that sugar and emit an acidic byproduct that eats through tooth enamel.
 This is what causes problems with tooth decay and cavities.

 These are often used as a workout tool or as a healthier option than soda or energy drinks.
 Be sure to read the nutrition labels before you make your choice.
-Sports drinks often contain as much or more sugar than the drinks you’re trying to avoid.
+Sports drinks often contain as much or more sugar as the drinks you’re trying to avoid.
 Citric acid is also used as a flavoring in many sports drinks.
 The combination of sugar and acid is especially bad for your teeth.

 Crackers and Chips